OfficeDev/office-js-docs-pr/docs/tutorials/word-tutorial.md

     }
     ```

-6. Replace `TODO1` with the following code.
+6. Within the `applyCustomStyle()` function, replace `TODO1` with the following code.
 Note that the code applies a custom style that does not exist yet.
 You'll create a style with the name **MyCustomStyle** in the [Test the add-in](#test-the-add-in) step.

     ```js
     var lastParagraph = context.document.body.paragraphs.getLast();